inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 and eye-gaze users, while still communicating that it is unavailable to assistive technologies.
 The click is inactive in these states.

+The **Speak** button next to the typing area's text field is marked `aria-disabled` for the same reason, while the field is empty or holds only spaces.
+Pressing it then announces that it is unavailable instead of speaking.

+Pressing **Sentence** first looks the message up in the message log (see [Saved Data](#saved-data)).
+If the message has been translated before, its most recently recorded sentence appears immediately, with no model query.
+With `numSentences` at `1` that is the whole interaction: the sentence is spoken right away and recorded with source `auto`, the same as a freshly generated one — see [Single-sentence mode](#single-sentence-mode).
+With `numSentences` above `1`, the model is asked for the rest, which are appended below the recalled sentence.
+A returned sentence identical to the recalled one is dropped, so the list can end up shorter than `numSentences`.

-The button can be in one of three states:
+The sentence area can be in one of four states:

+1. **Idle**
+   - Nothing is shown.
+This is the state before any message has been sent for translation, and after **✓ Done** or **Delete all** clears everything.

-1. **Working**
+2. **Working**
-   - Announces `⏳ Making sentences…` in a live region.
+   - Announces `⏳ Making sentences…` in a live region, or `⏳ Making more sentences…` when a recalled sentence is already showing.
-   - The click is unavailable until the request completes.
+   - Includes the typing area (text field, **Speak**, **✓ Done**) and any recalled sentence.

-2. **Choices**
+3. **Choices**
-   - Displays one button for each generated sentence, ordered by likelihood.
+   - Displays one button per sentence: a recalled one first if there is one, followed by the model's suggestions in order.
-   - Includes a text field with the placeholder `None fit?
-Type yours`.
+   - Includes the typing area (text field, **Speak**, **✓ Done**).

-3. **Error**
+4. **Error**
    - Announces `⚠ Could not make sentences.
 Try again.`
-   - The click becomes available again.
+   - The typing area stays on screen, together with any recalled sentence.

+The typing area is present in every state except **Idle**, and typing does not wait for the model.

 Requesting a sentence also records the message for [word prediction](WordPrediction.md), since asking for a sentence means the message is finished.